ellayipinghou/rack-algorithm/README.md

     - Fills any remaining spots with the smallest available values
     - Leaves exactly one spot open for the "ideal last sample"

 #### 3. Calculate and Adjust Final Sample
 - Calculates the ideal_last_spot by subtracting current total from destination capacity
 - If ideal value is too small (<1): Decreases total by replacing larger values with smaller ones
 - If ideal value is too large (>95) or unavailable: Increases total by replacing smaller values with larger ones
 - Fallback mechanism: If adjustments fail, uses the pre-calculated backup_array

 #### 4. Finalize Batch
 - Adds the final calculated sample number to complete the batch
 - Creates a new Batch object and assigns actual source racks based on testing array values
 - Removes used racks from the available pool

-### Remainder Distribution (distribute_remainder)
+### Remainder Distribution (distribute_remainder) 🔎
 For the final racks, the algorithm uses a simpler greedy approach:
 - Processes remaining source racks in their current order (how they were read in)
 - For each potential source rack, updates required destination racks based on cumulative sample count
 - Stops adding source racks when number of source racks + destination racks in the batch exceeds 20
 - Creates new batches as needed until all remaining racks are distributed

-### Output and Results
+### Output and Results 📈
 After distribution is complete, the program:
 - Provides an optional summary showing batch counts, source/destination ratios, and capacity utilization
 - Exports detailed results to a CSV file with columns: Rack ID, Sample Number, Batch Number, Number Sources, Number Destinations, and Total Samples In Batch (with one row per source rack)
+    - The generated CSV file can be found in the "results" folder located in the same folder as Rack_Final.vcxproj

 ## Test Files 📂
-The program includes 11 comprehensive test cases to validate the algorithm's performance across various data distributions.
-These test files, as well as a text file describing each input in more deatil (input_descriptions.txt) can be found in the same folder as "Rack_Final.vcxproj".
+The program includes 11 comprehensive test cases designed to validate the algorithm's performance across different data distributions and edge cases.
+These test files help ensure the algorithm works correctly under various real-world scenarios.

-## Notes about compiling and running 💻
-Ensure that Visual Studio is installed with the "Desktop development with C++" workload.
-Build the program and run with "debug".

-Input file should be a .txt file.
-Each line should have a new source rack with a string for the rack id, followed by a space and a numeric value from 1 to 96 indicating the number of samples in the rack.
-See input file rack_data.txt for an example.

-Place the input file in the "Debug" folder that is generated when Visual Studio builds the project.
-This is also where the output file (a .csv file) should be located once the program creates it.

-Program has not been thoroughly tested on a wide variety of data distributions.
-Based on the researcher's descriptions, most data distributions contain vastly more racks with low sample numbers than high sample numbers, and I designed the program with this in mind.
+**What's included:**
+- **Test input files**: rack_1_input.txt through rack_11_input.txt
+- **Test documentation**: input_descriptions.txt provides detailed descriptions of each test case and what it's designed to validate

+All test files are located in the same directory as Rack_Final.vcxproj

+## Important Note ⚠️
+The algorithm is optimized for typical laboratory distributions skewed towards lower-numbered samples (based on real-world usage patterns).
+While thoroughly tested on laboratory-typical data distributions, performance on unusual distributions may vary